rufus-lang/rufus/doc/spec.md

 - A key must be a field name declared in the struct type.
 - An element list must contain a keys for each struct field.
-- It is an error to specify an element for a non-exported field of a struct belonging to a different package.
+- It is an error to specify an element for a non-exported field of a struct belonging to a different module.

 Given the declarations